connet-dev/connet/README.md

 allow-cidrs = [] # set of networks in CIDR format, to allow client connetctions from deny-cidrs = [] # set of networks in CIDR format, to deny client connetctions from
 ```

+### NAT Management

+`connet` can detect and control a nat device, to provide additional routes to connect clients.
+Currently it implements:
+ - NAT-PMP (rfc6886), controlled by `nat-pmp` option.
+By default, the option is configured as `system`
+(e.g. using the local system to detect local ip and router).
+You can use `disabled` to completely disable nat-pmp.
+On
+some systems (for example android), access to ip/router information is restricted, in which case you can try the `dial` option
+which will try to dynamically determine this information by dialing in the control server.

 ### IP Restrictions